Naendo/TwitchQueue/README.md

 The TalkMaster is an interactive Chatbot for the plattform [twitch.tv](https://www.twitch.tv/) which is working with **Queues** only!

-## Technologies

-The TalkMaster is an ASP.NET Core 3.0 Twitch Bot using TwitchLib and SignalR.

 ## Commands

 - !qwho [Index] = Who is in the Queue currently?